haukex/hgpstools/INSTALL-RPi.md

 5. Unless you're using a fixed IP address, you can set up a way for the RPi to broadcast its IP address as described in `udplisten.pl` and/or `my_ip.pl`.
 (When making entries in `crontab`, don't forget to use the correct pathnames.)

+	a.
 Here's an example `crontab` entry, then you can then listen via `socat -u udp-recv:12340 -`

 		* * * * *  /home/pi/hgpstools/my_ip.pl -sp `hostname` | socat - UDP-DATAGRAM:255.255.255.255:12340,broadcast

+	b.
+You may then want to **adjust your `rsyslog`** configuration to prevent your log from filling up with the messages from `cron` once a minute caused by the above command.
+Do this by editing `/etc/rsyslog.conf` and finding the line which defines `/var/log/syslog` (on some systems it may be in one of the files in `/etc/rsyslog.d/`).
+On my RPi the line initially looked like this:
+	`*.*;auth,authpriv.none  -/var/log/syslog`, and I edited it to look like this: `*.*;cron,auth,authpriv.none  -/var/log/syslog`

+	c.
+If you find `/var/log/syslog` is filling up with messages like "rsyslogd-2007: action 'action 18' suspended", this can be prevented by commenting out the entry in the `rsyslog` configuration that writes to `/dev/xconsole`.

 6. In case you're using a Raspberry Pi 3 with a GPS add-on board that connects directly to the Raspberry Pi's GPIO UART pins, you may have to apply the following workaround.